SelcoD/SelcoD/README.md

 My name is **Selco Drapalla**

 - 🔭 I’m currently working on getting a web developer
-- 🌱 I’m currently learning how to write clean codes
+- 🌱 I’m currently learning how to write clean code
 - 👯 I’m looking to collaborate on great projects